 As educators, our common goal is to build a generation of young people with the skills, knowledge, and understanding to succeed in college, careers, and community as upstanding citizens and learners— not just in their hometown, but in any city in the world.
 Supporting our students in becoming 21st Century Learners by developing self-awareness, responsible decision-making, relationship building, social awareness skills, and self-management will prepare them to be responsible and safe in all kinds of environments, and one way we can do that is through incorporating hands-on digital citizenship activities.

 I use hands-on digital citizenship activities with my students by incorporating the 4 C’s: Critical Thinking, Communication, Collaboration, and Creativity.
 My students learn how to access and use technology in safe and responsible ways in areas including cyberbullying, privacy and responsible social networking.

 To make digital citizenship for students engaging and fun, I use EVERFI’s digital citizenship lessons, Ignition: Digital Literacy and Responsibility, which offers simulations to teach students how to access and use technology effectively and safely.
-Ignition is made up of seven self-paced lessons that can be used in tandem with hands-on activities to encourage even more student collaboration,problem-solving, and good digital citizenship.
+Ignition is made up of seven interactive digital citizenship lessons that can be used in tandem with hands-on activities to encourage even more student collaboration,problem-solving, and good digital citizenship.

 Here are 5 Hands-On Digital Citizenship Activities for the Classroom